qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 the 'Assigned Attributes' panel.
 Generated attributes with :ref:`vector_expressions` can also be used.

-You can move up and down any row with click and drag, sorting how atributes are displayed.
-You can also change the label in the 'Legend' column or the attibute color by double-clicking the item.
+You can move up and down any row with click and drag, sorting how attributes are displayed.
+You can also change the label in the 'Legend' column or the attribute color by double-clicking the item.

 This label is the default text displayed in the legend of the print composer or of the layer tree.